 Input validation.
 A common source of SQL injection is maliciously crafted external input.
 As such, it’s always a good practice to only accept approved input—an approach known as input validation.
 To protect against it, there are two variants of input validation: blacklist validation and whitelist validation.

 Blacklist validation tests the external input against a set of known malicious inputs.
 An application compiles a list of all malicious inputs, and then verifies the external input against the compiled list.
 Therefore, it’s easy for an attacker to bypass blacklist validation since they can come up with multiple variants of malicious input that may not be part of the complied blacklist.

 Whitelisting is a much better approach to mitigate the risk of SQL injection.
 Whitelist validation tests an external input against a set of known, approved input.
 With whitelist input validation, the application knows exactly what’s desired and rejects other input values that fail a test against the known, approved input.

 Principle of least privilege.
-This is a standard security control that helps minimize the potential damage of a successful SQL injection attack.
+This is a standard security control that helps minimize the potential damage of a successful attack.
 Application accounts shouldn’t assign DBA or admin type access onto the database server.
 Additionally, depending on access requirements, they should be restricted to least privileged access.
 For example, accounts that only require read access are only granted read access to the table they need to access.
 This ensures that if an application is compromised, an attacker won’t have the rights to the database through the compromised application.